shawnlaffan/perl-pp-autolink/README.md

 Note that currently only one script is supported, and it must be the last argument in the command.

 PRs are welcome.

 ### Acknowledgements ###

-The logic has been adapted from the pp_simple.pl script at https://www.perlmonks.org/?node_id=1148802
+The initial logic was adapted from the pp_simple.pl script at https://www.perlmonks.org/?node_id=1148802